cjstahoviak/XKCD_Desktop/README.md

 This script grabs the most recent comic posted by XKCD and imposes it on another background image which it then makes your desktop background.
-Enjoy the newest XKCD comic on your desktop whenever you turn on your ocmputer without any extra effort!
+Enjoy the newest XKCD comic on your desktop whenever you turn on your computer without any extra effort!

 ### Requirements